 Newport News is prepared for a bright economic future in the 21st century, and its economy has a diverse mix of office and manufacturing industries, tourism, agriculture, transportation, education, health care, and more.
 The Newport News economy, anchored by its shipbuilding, is the turbine that drives the regional economy of the Virginia Peninsula.

-Yorktown and Jamestown are close to historic areas, and the nearby Hampton Coliseum is always fun and an excellent choice for a little leisure.
-Newport News is also a great destination for those who prefer little culture, with a variety of museums, galleries, restaurants and bars.
+Newport News has a thriving arts and culture scene with a variety of museums, galleries, as well as a number of bars, restaurants, and cafés.
+Yorktown and Jamestown are close historic areas, and the nearby Hampton Coliseum is always fun and an excellent choice for a little leisure.
+Newport News is also a great destination for those who prefer little culture.

 Newport News offers a variety of homes to choose from, from modest homes to luxurious properties, old and new.
 Warwick Harbour is new to Newport News and has been designed in the style of a new urbanity.
-You will notice many allusions to the maritime roots of the city, and the fountain, which is five hectares in size, is the focal point of the area.
+You will notice many allusions to the maritime roots of the city, and the fountain, which is five acres in size, is the focal point of the area.